tinacms/tina.io/content/blog/tinacms-1.4.md

 ## CLI updates

-The GraphQL playground is now hosted at \<YourDevUrl>/admin/index.html#/graphql (It was previously on the same port as the local GraphQL server).
-This allows the playground to be used in production and allows us to customize more in the feature.
-We have also updated are entire CLI to a more typesafe system allowing us to develop quicker and safer.
+The GraphQL playground is now hosted at <YourDevUrl>/admin/index.html#/graphql (It was previously on the same port as the local GraphQL server).
+This allows the playground to be used in production and allows us opportunity for more customization in the future.

 ## Other Updates